 There are several types of open source version control systems available.
 Each system has its own advantages and disadvantages, so you should do some research before making your selection.
 Here are three of the most popular:

 - Git: Designed and developed by Linus Torvalds for Linux kernel development, Git provides strong support for non-linear and distributed development.
 It’s probably the most popular distributed revision control and source code management system.
 See the Git documentation website for more information.
-You can also read our guide to Git Source Control Management in the Linode Library.
+You can also read our guide to Git Source Control Management.

 - Subversion: When it emerged in 2000, Subversion operated like CVS and added some of the features that were missing from CVS.
 It was the undisputed king of version control systems until Git emerged in 2005, and it’s still very popular.
 It’s now maintained by the Apache Software Foundation.
-You can read our guide to Managing Source Code Versions with Subversion in the Linode Library.
+You can read our guide to Managing Source Code Versions with Subversion.

 - Mercurial: This is another popular version control system that resembles Git.
 It doesn’t enjoy quite as much popularity and community support as Git, but it’s still a very capable and accessible system.
-You can read our guide Managing Distributed Version Control with Mercurial in the Linode Library.
+You can read our guide Managing Distributed Version Control with Mercurial.

 We’ll use Git as an example in this guide.
 But don’t let our decision influence you - there are plenty of other version control systems out there.
 Feel free to investigate other options if Git, Subversion, or Mercurial don’t meet your needs for automating server builds and managing configurations.